Amboseli National Park

 HOW TO GET THERE

 Coming by car means using long and dusty roads, but green bushes sidelining tracks of crimson red soil, provide the ubiquitous images that people have come to associate with ’Mother Africa’.
 To top off the vibrant scenery, occasional, tantalizing glimpses of Mt.
 Kilimanjaro make the 6 to 7-hour journey more bearable.

-Should you prefer to avoid the rigors of the road, frequently available 30 to 40-minute flights to the park alleviate the hot, bumpy trip significantly.
+Should you prefer to avoid the rigours of the road, frequently available 30 to 40-minute flights to the park to alleviate the hot, bumpy trip significantly.